Ocean-OS/MinecraftPE/README.md

 -Sometimes the pig flickers but doesn't show.

 -The hotbar doesn't always have the best sensitivity.

+You can view the bare source in the json file or you can read it online at: https://projects.scratch.mit.edu/425526234/ The original project in scratch is at: https://scratch.mit.edu/projects/425526234/

 P.S: There is over 125 assets, so it has a LOT of files! ;)